pitch-io/uix/docs/components.md

 The `Button` component takes JSX attributes and the `"Press me"` string as a child element.
 The signature of the component declares a single parameter which is assigned to an object of passed in attributes + child elements stored under the `children` key.

-Similarly in UIx, components take a map of props and an arbitrary number of child element.
+Similarly in UIx, components take a map of props and an arbitrary number of child elements.
 The signature of `defui` declares a single parameter which is assigned a hash map of passed in properties + child elements stored under the `:children` key.

 ```clojure
 (defui button [{:keys [on-click children]}]